-There are risks associated with lipsticks and lip ointments and mascaras.
-And, one product, WEN, by Chaz Dean Cleansing Conditioners appears to cause hair to fall out as well as scalp irritation.
+There are risks associated with lipsticks, lip ointments and mascaras.
+One product, WEN, by Chaz Dean Cleansing Conditioners appears to cause hair to fall out as well as scalp irritation.
 Although the manufacturer has received 21,000 complaints about the product, it is still on the market.

 If you’d like to avoid buying products that contain dangerous chemicals, visit the Environmental Working Group’s Skin Deep site, which rates almost 70,000 skin care products based on their chemical makeup.

-The FDA needs to oversee cosmetics and personal care products, especially since they do not need to be approved before being sold.
+The FDA needs to oversee cosmetics and personal care products, especially because these products do not need to be approved before being sold.
 Requiring manufacturers of personal care products to report adverse events is critical.
 The CFSAN likely only captures a small portion of harms.

-California Senator Diane Feinstein has introduced a bill in Congress that would give the FDA the ability to recall unsafe cosmetics and personal care products and would also require the manufacturers to report adverse events.
+California Senator Diane Feinstein has a bill in Congress, the Personal Care Products Safety Act (S.726), which would give the FDA the ability to recall unsafe cosmetics and personal care products and would also require the manufacturers to report adverse events.

 Here’s more from Just Care: